ChristK/IMPACTncd_Engl/README.md

 	Alternatively, if wanting to avoid the Linux terminal, assets may be downloaded from within RStudio as follows:

 	```
+	setwd("<path-to-your-IMPACTncd_Engl-distribution>")
 	source("gh_deploy.R")
 	DeployGitHubAssets(sAssetConfigFilePath="auxil/ghAssetConfig.yaml",
 		sGitHubAssetRouteId="<simulation-id>",sToken="<your-personal-access-token>")
 	```

+	where `<path-to-your-IMPACTncd_Engl-distribution>` is the directory in which the IMPACTncd_Engl simulation has been installed, something like `C:/.../IMPACTncd_evaluateTreatment1/IMPACTncd_Engl` on Windows.

 4. after this, the first five assets in `auxil/filindx.csv` should have downloaded: